 Why acting early matters

-Below are some key questions you can ask your doctor at your next appointment
+Ready to talk to your doctor but not sure where to start?
+Below are some key questions you can ask your doctor at your next appointment.

-Screenshot or write down these questions to ask your doctor
+Screenshot or write down these question to ask your doctor:

 Blood tests